-Question: First of all: I am Polish and my English is quite poor, sorry for that.
-The last 38 years where quite tough for me (I am 38 now), but there is this little source, this little fire inside, that provides me with love and trust and a very gentle assurance, that everything has its deeper sense, but right now I am (still) too ignorant, to get the point.
+QUESTION: The last 38 years were quite tough for me (I am 38 years old now), but there is this little source, this little fire inside, that provides me with love and trust and a very gentle assurance that everything has its deeper sense, but right now I am (still) too ignorant to get the point.
 I am so grateful for this inner source.
-I cannot force this feeling, nor get it by my will- it is a kind of grace.
+I can not force this feeling nor get it by my will; it is a kind of grace.
+All right, that was my epilogue.

-All right, this was my epilog.
 The subject that bothers my mind is the following: I have been reading some lectures held by Eva Pierrakos for the last four years.
-When I saw, that she died quite young, I wanted to find out, how she died, so I started to search on the Internet.
+When I saw that she died quite young, I wanted to find out how she died, so I started to search on the Internet.
 It took a while.
 The date of her death was written everywhere, but not the circumstances.
-She died on cancer.
-I know by now, that this was a shock for the community.
-How could someone be a channel for such a wise and pure and light entity and than die on cancer, for Gods sake?
+She died of cancer.
+I know by now that this was a shock for the community.
+How could someone be a channel for such a wise and pure and light entity, and than die of cancer for God's sake?
 How could the guide allow that?

-When I was pregnant with my daughter, I read Dialogues avec l´Ange by Gitta Mallasz.
+When I was pregnant with my daughter, I read Dialogues avec l'ange by Gitta Mallasz.
 Same here: it takes place during the World War II in Hungary, there are these four friends, three of them Jewish.
 Hanna, one of the Jewish women, starts to hear a voice from an entity.
 They write the words down.
-An unbelievable strong document this is, it really shaped me as a person, but Hanna, Lili and Joseph, the Jews, died under brutal circumstances, just Gitta survived and was able to publish this very important document in France in the 1960s.
+An unbelievably strong document this is, it really shaped me as a person, but Hanna, Lili, and Joseph, the Jews, died under brutal circumstances, just Gitta survived and was able to publish this very important document in France in the 1960s.

-While I was reading it for the first time and saw, that the three will die, I could have smashed the book against the wall, I was so angry at the angels and their wise, but merciless teachings.
-I was cursing all the time and asking myself: all right then, what do you guys want from us?
-You want us to trust, you want us to be strong, you want us to lean our existence on you and God and love, but when we do so, you allow life to smash us?
-I do not get the point, when we need to be active and when passive.
-When to act, and when to surrender?
-What is so wrong about the will, to survive?
+While I was reading it for the first time and saw that the three died, I could have smashed the book against the wall.
+I was so angry with the angels and their wise but merciless teachings.
+I was cursing all the time and asking myself: "All right then, what do you guys want from us?
+You want us to trust, you want us to be strong, you want us to lean our existence on you and God and love, but when we do so you allow life to smash us?"
+I do not get the point - when we need to be active and when we need to be passive.
+When to act and when to surrender?
+What is so wrong about the will to survive?

-I am both truly sorry and happy that the last 38 years have been tough for you.
-I am sorry as I know well that suffering is difficult business.
+ANSWER: I am both truly sorry and happy that the last 38 years have been tough for you.
+I am sorry, as I know well that suffering is difficult business.
 Anyone with a sufficiently open heart will suffer greatly on this plane.
 No two ways about it.
 The feeling of being separated and alienated is brutal.
-The fact that you have “this little fire inside” that provides you with all that you describe is wonderful.
-Of course what you perceive as a little fire is in fact the most blazing sun which is our true nature.
-Keep looking, sitting and listening with it until that truth is revealed to you.
+The fact that you have “this little fire inside”, that provides you with all that you describe, is wonderful.
+Of course, what you perceive as a little fire is, in fact, the most blazing sun, which is our true nature.
+Keep looking, sitting, and listening with it until that truth is revealed to you.
 That is the reason I am happy for your suffering.
-We all have that fire inside but it is mostly through pain and suffering that we finally and sincerely turn inward to befriend it.
+We all have that fire inside, but it is mostly through pain and suffering that we finally and sincerely turn inward to befriend it.

-There is a great danger with mixing up the spiritual with the material.
-Many sensitive people will look to the spiritual as the material world is too brutal for them.
-Nothing wrong with that as long as one always remembers that the currency of spiritual understanding does not necessarily translate into the currency of physical reality.
-With due time and much hard effort one might be able to cope better with the nature of duality.
+There is a great danger with mixing up the spiritual and the material.
+Many sensitive people will look to the spiritual, as the material world is too brutal for them.
+Nothing wrong with that, as long as one always remembers that the currency of spiritual understanding does not necessarily translate into the currency of physical reality.
+With due time and much hard effort, one might be able to cope better with the nature of duality.
 But that also is no guarantee.
 The promise of total transcendence is not an immediate reality.
 Initially the path can make one even more sensitive to all the suffering inflicted on this realm.